ChrisBuilds/terminaltexteffects/docs/changeblog/changeblog_0.10.0.md

 ## Release 0.10.0

-### ColorShift, Canvas, Better Compatibililty, and more Customization
+### ColorShift, Canvas, Better Compatibility, and more Customization

 This release comes with a shiny new effect [ColorShift](../showroom.md#colorshift), increased customization for [Waves](../showroom.md#waves) and [Wipe](../showroom.md#wipe) as well as renaming the